mythril-forge/homebrew-classes/warlock/warlock-eldritch-invocationist.md

 ### Lifedrinker
 ***Prerequisite: 10th level, Pact of the Blade feature***

-When you hit a creature with your pact weapon, the creature takes extra necrotic damage equal to your Charisma modifier.
+When you hit a creature with your pact weapon, the creature takes extra necrotic damage equal to your Charisma Modifier.

 ### Mask of Many Faces
 You can cast disguise self at will, without expending a spell slot.